ClaudiomildoVentura/Listing-Technology/README.md

-# Listing_Technology
+# Listing Technology
-Technology listing application developed using React JS
+### Technologies listing application developed using the programming language, React.JS for views, looking for specific information in an external 'API' on Heroku.